How to Remove Weft Hair Extensions?

 Ripping them out can cause hair and scalp damage!
 Instead, work in small sections:

-• Use a rat-tail comb (the one with a pointed end) to pull out even, small rows of hair.
+• Use a Sectioning Comb (the one with a pointed end) to pull out even, small rows of hair.

 • Gradually let down your ponytail as you go—this helps you track which sections are already done.